jiayihoffman/jiayihoffman.github.io/_posts/2025-04-08-SecurityRobot-MotorEncoder.md

   <img src="/assets/motor_encoder/IMG_2990.jpeg" width="350" />
 </a>

 I considered using a new pair of DC motors with built-in encoders to simplify the setup.
 However, the ones I found on Amazon do not have a long enough motor shaft to work with my robotic parts.
-Additionally, their build quality is not ideal.

 <a href="/assets/motor_encoder/IMG_3065.jpeg" target="_blank">
   <img src="/assets/motor_encoder/IMG_3065.jpeg" width="600" />